dylanirlbeck/ethical-moderation-lab/README.md

 jupyter notebook
 ```

-and open the `lab.ipynb` file.
+and open the `code.ipynb` file.
 The rest of the lab is completed inside the notebook.